ceeb9/osu-trainer-cli/README.md

 Requires root permissions for automatic map detection.

 # usage
+first, you will need to set your songs directory
+- open the perl script, and change `$songdir` to your songs directory

+then, you can use it as follows:
 - open osu
 - go to the map you want to modify (just leave it playing)
 - run the perl script as root